The hitchhiker's guide to the IXPE data analysis: response functions

 \section{\ixpe response functions}

 The same \ixpe Instrument Response Functions (IRFs) are distributed on HEASARC and included in the software package \textsc{ixpeobssim} with different names and conventions; the latter is an \ixpe contributed software developed by the \ixpe Science Team \cite{Baldini22}.
-At the time of writing this article, the latest version of IRFs on \textsc{ixpeobssim} is v013, whereas in HEASoft it is the one released on January 16$^{th}$, 2026 (version 20260112).
-Because of GPD's secular evolution \cite{Baldini21}, the \ixpe IRFs are distributed every 6 months; \textsc{ixpeobssim} provides response files with such validity time with the beginning of each interval encoded in the file name (e.g., \texttt{20250701} for the ones valid in the period 1st July - 31st December 2025).
-While HEASoft provides the ftool \texttt{ixpecalcarf} to automatically select the appropriate set of response files (see later), in \textsc{ixpeobssim} the user has to choose the correct ones for the considered observation.
+At the time of writing this article, the latest version of IRFs on \textsc{ixpeobssim} is v013, whereas in HEASoft it is the one released on June 29$^{th}$, 2026 (version 20260610).
+Because of GPD's secular evolution \cite{Baldini21}, the \ixpe IRFs are distributed every 6 months; \textsc{ixpeobssim} provides response files with such a validity time, with the beginning of each interval encoded in the file name (e.g., \texttt{20250701} for the ones valid in the period 1st July - 31st December 2025).
+While HEASoft provides the ftool \texttt{ixpecalcarf} to automatically select the appropriate set of response files (see later), in \textsc{ixpeobssim} the user must select the correct ones for the observation under analysis.
 As an example, in Figure~\ref{fig:irfs}a, the total \ixpe on-axis effective area (sum of the three DUs) for the period July 1$^{st}$--December 31$^{st}$, 2025, is reported in the three versions: the unweighted, weighted (\texttt{NEFF}), and gray filter (see later).